ONENESS FEST: RULES & REGULATIONS

 All firearms, weapons, and fireworks are absolutely prohibited, including those in locked cars.
 Do not bring any form of firearm, weapon, or firework to ONENESS FEST.

-ONENESS FEST is an alcohol, tobacco, and drug free event.
-No sale, barter, or use of alcohol, tobacco, or drugs is permitted.
-The use or possession of illegal drugs is absolutely prohibited at ONENESS FEST.
-All local laws must be obeyed at all times regarding any controlled substance or medications.
+ONENESS FEST is an alcohol and illegal drug free event.
+No sale, barter, or use of alcohol or illegal drugs is permitted.
+The use or possession of illegal drugs is prohibited at ONENESS FEST.
+All local laws must be obeyed at all times regarding any controlled substance use or medications.

 Animals